Mattshark89/OpenFlight-VRC/README.md

 ## Roadmap to V1.0.0 release

 - Desktop support
-- Avatar detection system to automatically grant flight to certain avatar bases (for example, winged flight to avali)
+- ~~Avatar detection system to automatically grant flight to certain avatar bases (for example, winged flight to avali)~~ Implemented as of [ae1c1f0](https://github.com/Mattshark89/OpenFlight-VRC/commit/ae1c1f0075f3a3108b3798301d78939fd8cfe216)
 - Equippable props (such as mechanical wings) that permit flying for everyone

 ## Plans for the future